 Attic fans are a simple, popular, and cost-effective solution to an overheated roof space.
 They are relatively easy to install, and once fitted, these fans require virtually no maintenance.
 You'll probably forget it's there.

 There many different attic fan models to choose from, so BestReviews is here to help you.
 We’ve researched the market and come up with some recommendations that can simplify your buying decision.
 We've also put together an attic fan shopping guide full of information to answer your questions.
-When you’re ready to buy, check out our top picks in the matrix above.
+When you’re ready to buy, check out our top picks in the product list.